 Part III of the Matrimonial and Family Proceedings Act 1984 governs the bringing of financial claims after a foreign divorce; hence they are often known as “Part III” claims.

-Why does the legislation provide for this?
+What does the legislation provide for this?

 Not all countries allow for divorcing couples to be awarded reasonable financial provision.
 Sometimes a spouse may either receive no financial provision on divorce or wholly inadequate provision.
 There are still some appalling injustices in some countries.
 The purpose of the Act is to help redress these situations and achieve greater fairness for those international families.